AnhDuyVu/Business-Case-Analysis/8-Week SQL Challenges/Case Study #1 - Danny's Diner/Readme.md

 Customer C's favourite item is ramen.

-Customer C's favourite are all items in the menu.
+Customer B's favourite are all items in the menu.